plowsai/gpt-finetune/README.md

 Clean your data using python and fine-tune GPT using node.js

+## Using your Own Data

+If you want to use your own data replace sample.jsonl with your file.

 ## Clean your Data

 Run your data through the python scripts inside of the data folder